 Family coping with house fire after losing everything during Hurricane Harvey

-ALVIN, Texas - A six-year-old girl arrived home from school only to find it engulfed in flames.
+ALVIN, Texas - A 6-year-old girl arrived home from school only to find it engulfed in flames.

 The Hilton family is trying to come to terms with their loss because they just recently got back on their feet after losing everything during Hurricane Harvey.